 B2B English-German translations for SMEs and for individual (private) clients

 I work from my home near Bristol in the UK.
 While I specialise in certified German to English translation services, I also regularly translate commercial documents.
 My specialist areas include subjects such as tourism, legal agreements and contracts, import and export, general business texts, Amazon and eBay listings.
-Although my mother tongue is German, I have lived in the UK since the 1980s.
+Although my mother tongue is German, I have been living in the UK since the 1980s.
 English has therefore become my language of habitual use.

 Both businesses and private individuals need translations of official documents (certified and notarised translations).
 If you are looking for a specialist in this area, please contact me, Erika Baker.